fiorezy/Redoran-Extended---NPC-Dialogue/README.md

 ![Image 1](https://i.imgur.com/V22ldxy.png)

-   - Then here's how it should look on the **right side of MO2** (ignore RDO if you skipped that part):
+   - Then here's how it should look on the **right side of MO2** in the Plugins tab (ignore RDO if you skipped that part):

 ![Image 2](https://i.imgur.com/xylHBg3.png)